Car-Following Models: A Multidisciplinary Review: Abstract

 \section{Abstract}

 Car-following (CF) algorithms are crucial components of traffic simulations and have been integrated into many production vehicles equipped with Advanced Driving Assistance Systems (ADAS).
-Insights from the model of car-following behavior help us understand the causes of various macro phenomena that arise from interactions between pairs of vehicles.
-Car-following models encompass multiple disciplines, including traffic engineering, physics, dynamic system control, cognitive science, machine learning, and reinforcement learning.
-This paper presents an extensive survey that highlights the differences, complementarities, and overlaps among microscopic traffic flow and control models based on their underlying principles and design logic.
-It reviews representative algorithms, ranging from theory-based kinematic models, Psycho-Physical Models, and Adaptive cruise control models to data-driven algorithms like Reinforcement Learning (RL) and Imitation Learning (IL).
-The manuscript discusses the strengths and limitations of these models and explores their applications in different contexts.
-This review synthesizes existing researches across different domains to fill knowledge gaps and offer guidance for future research by identifying the latest trends in car following models and their applications.
+Insights from the model of car-following behavior help researchers to understand the causes of various macro phenomena that arise from interactions between pairs of vehicles.
+Car-following Models encompass multiple disciplines, including traffic engineering, physics, dynamic system control, cognitive science, machine learning, deep learning, and reinforcement learning.
+This paper presents an extensive survey highlighting the differences, complementarities, and overlaps among microscopic traffic flow and control models based on their underlying principles and design logic.
+It reviews a range of representative algorithms, from theory-based Kinematic Models, Psycho-Physical Models, and Adaptive Cruise Control Models to learning-based algorithms like Reinforcement Learning (RL) and Imitation Learning (IL).
+Additionally, it considers the impact of large Generative AI (GenAI) models, categorized as Knowledge-Driven models.
+The survey discusses the strengths and limitations of these models, explores their applications in various contexts, and summarizes available datasets across different domains to address knowledge gaps.
+By synthesizing historical developments and current trends, this survey provides a comprehensive overview of the evolution and future directions of car-following models.
+It highlights the importance of interdisciplinary approaches and the need for continued innovation to address emerging challenges.